 Admission Requirements for Bachelor of Arts in Law and Bachelor of Laws

-Admission into BA in Law and Bachelor of Laws programmes typically involves meeting specific academic and non-academic criteria.
+Admission into the BA in Law and the Bachelor of Laws programmes typically involves meeting specific academic and non-academic criteria.
 Understanding these admission criteria is crucial for aspiring law students to prepare adequately for their applications.
 Hence, we have given a general overview of the admission requirements of BA Law vs LLB:

-BA Law Requirements:
+BA Law Requirements

 When you are planning to pursue a Bachelor of Arts in Law, you must meet the following requirements:

-• A Senior Certificate (SC) with a degree endorsement OR
+- A Senior Certificate (SC) with a degree endorsement; OR

-• A National Senior Certificate (NSC) with specified minimum grades in specific modules, including a requirement in English Language; OR
+- A National Senior Certificate (NSC) with specified minimum grades in specific modules, including a requirement in English Language; OR

-• A National Senior Certificate – Vocational Level 4 (NC(V)) with specific grades in fundamental and vocational modules; OR
+- A National Senior Certificate – Vocational Level 4 (NC(V)) with specific grades in fundamental and vocational modules; OR

-• A relevant N6 National Diploma.
+- A relevant N6 National Diploma.

 LLB Requirements

-• 50% in First Language English or 60% in Second Language English.
+- 50% in First Language English or 60% in Second Language English.

-• International students (from Africa) may provide A levels.
+- International students (from Africa) may provide A levels.

-• International students should achieve a Higher Level Pass with 26 APS.
+- International students should achieve a Higher Level Pass with 26 APS.

 Career Opportunities For BA Law and LLB Graduates

-• BA Law Careers in South Africa:
+1. BA Law Careers in South Africa

-• Business Analyst
+- Business Analyst

-• In-house Legal advisor
+- In-house Legal Advisor

-• Business Development Consultant
+- Business Development Consultant

-• Commercial Analyst
+- Commercial Analyst

-• LLB Careers in South Africa
+- LLB Careers in South Africa

 Designed to provide thorough legal education and practical skills, the Bachelor of Laws equips graduates for LLB jobs like the following:

-• Law Professor or Teacher
+- Law Professor or Teacher

-• Assistant Prosecution Officer
+- Assistant Prosecution Officer

-• Legal Journalist
+- Legal Journalist

-• Judicial Services
+- Judicial Services

-• Litigation Attorney
+- Litigation Attorney

 Difference Between LLB and BA Law

-Bachelor of Arts in LawBachelor of Laws
+| Bachelor of Arts in Law | Bachelor of Laws |

-Blends legal studies with arts and humanitiesSpecialised legal education focused on legal principles
+| Blends legal studies with arts and humanities | Specialised legal education focused on legal principles |

-Gives learners a broad understanding of legal principles within a broader contextProvide learners with in-depth knowledge of legal systems, procedures, and principles
+| Gives learners a broad understanding of legal principles within a broader context | Provide learners with in-depth knowledge of legal systems, procedures, and principles |

-The curriculum includes arts, humanities, and foundational legal coursesThe curriculum includes legal theory, procedural law, substantive law
+| The curriculum includes arts, humanities, and foundational legal programmes. | The curriculum includes legal theory, procedural law, and substantive law |

-BA Law graduates have diverse career options beyond traditional legal roles.
-They can access BA Law jobs in fields like public policy and business managementGraduates of Bachelor of Laws programmes are typically oriented towards careers in law, such as practising as attorneys, advocates, legal advisors, or pursuing roles in legal academia or judiciary.
+| BA Law graduates have diverse career options beyond traditional legal roles.
+They can access BA Law jobs in fields like public policy and business management | Graduates of Bachelor of Laws programmes are typically oriented towards careers in law, such as practising as attorneys, advocates, legal advisors, or pursuing roles in legal academia or the judiciary. |

-Bachelor of Arts in Law and Bachelor of Laws have distinct advantages suited to different career goals and educational preferences.
-However, you must decide between these programmes to shape your academic journey and future career in the legal sector.
-While a BA in Law provides a broad understanding of legal principles alongside studies in arts and humanities, a Bachelor of Laws offers legal education focused on in-depth knowledge of legal systems, principles, and practical skills essential for legal practice.
+A BA in Law provides a broad understanding of legal principles alongside studies in arts and humanities.
+Meanwhile, an LLB – Bachelor of Laws offers legal education focused on in-depth knowledge of legal systems, principles, and practical skills.
 Nevertheless, the choice between a BA Law vs LLB depends on your career goals and academic interests.

 What can I do with a BA Law degree?